 The same year, members voted to make the work requirement optional and to open shopping completely to non-members.

-In 2013, Weavers Way made plans opened a dedicated health and wellness specialty operation adjacent to the main Weavers Way store in Chestnut Hill.
-“Next Door” brings the number of Weavers Way retail locations to four.
+In 2013, Weavers Way opened a dedicated health and wellness specialty store adjacent to the main Weavers Way store in Chestnut Hill.
+Next Door, in a rented space at 8426 Germantown Ave., brought the number of Weavers Way retail locations to four.